Lawyers: Black man didn't drive into deputies who shot him

 The family’s lawyers say the footage contradicts statements by the local district attorney, who said in court that deputies didn’t start firing until after Brown’s vehicle struck them twice.
 Lynch's description aligns with what another family attorney said after seeing the shorter clip.

+Lynch, who described the shooting as “unconstitutional” and “unjustified,” said body camera footage of the shooting's aftermath shows that deputies found no weapons on Brown.

+“My father did not deserve to die at all," his son Jha'rod Ferebee told reporters after watching the footage.
+"He did not deserve to get killed in any way, shape or form.
+He did not pose any threat at all.”

-Brown was outside his house in Elizabeth City when he was shot on April 21.
-Deputies were serving a drug-related search warrant at the time.
+Brown was outside his house in Elizabeth City when he was shot on April 21 , prompting days of protests by residents demanding public release of body camera footage.
+At the time, Pasquotank County deputies were serving search and arrest warrants that accused Brown of possessing small amounts of cocaine and methamphetamine that he intended to sell.

-District Attorney Andrew Womble said during a court hearing that Brown’s car made “contact” with law enforcement officers twice before the shooting began.

-Judge Jeffery Foster ruled that the family can view less than 20 minutes of the nearly two hours of video that was recorded.
+During a court hearing last month over the sheriff's request to release the video, District Attorney Andrew Womble said Brown's car was backing up when it first "made contact" with law enforcement officers, then came to a stop before moving again.
+"The next movement of the car is forward.
+It is in the direction of law enforcement and makes contact with law enforcement.
+It is then and only then that you hear shots," Womble said.

+Lynch said Tuesday that deputies may have reached out and touched the car as Brown tried to drive away, but that he didn’t initiate the contact.

 Credit: Travis Long